bcbio/bcbio-nextgen/docs/contents/cwl.rst

   <https://cloud.curoverse.com/>`_ instance running on
   `Microsoft Azure <https://azure.microsoft.com>`_.

-- `toil <https://github.com/BD2KGenomics/toil>`_ -- parallel local and
-  distributed cluster runs.
-Distribution on cluster schedulers like SLURM and SGE is still under development.

 We plan to continue to expand CWL support to include more components of bcbio, and also need to evaluate the workflow on larger, real life analyses.
 This